Model-Free Nonlinear Feedback Optimization

 \section{Conclusion}

 We considered the problem of designing a feedback controller to steer a physical system to an efficient operating condition, which is defined by a nonconvex optimization program.
 The proposed discrete-time controller is model-free, thanks to the design where gradient estimates are used to update control inputs.
 We constructed these estimates based on current and previous evaluations of the objective function.
 We analyzed the performance of the closed-loop interconnection of the nonlinear dynamical plant and the proposed controller.
 Furthermore, we established the dependence of the optimality of solutions on the problem dimension, the number of iterations, and the stability properties of the physical plant.
-Future directions include the systematic tuning of step sizes in online implementations, the considerations of output constraints and measurement errors, as well as the theoretical analysis of the tracking performance for time-varying problems.
+Future directions include tuning step sizes in online implementations, tackling output constraints via dualization or output projection, quantifying the trade-offs between sensitivity estimation and model-free updates, especially when the steady-state map is non-differentiable at the optimal solution, as well as characterizing the tracking performance for time-varying problems.